Editor de Video

 The Video Editor provides the ability to overlay video files and text over an existing Audio or Video track and is available as a Right-click option to any track in the File list.
 The process is non-destructive (does not alter the original file) and creates a special .vdjedit file that can be loaded to a deck and used in place of the un-edited original file.

-- Playhead - Shows the current position of the track.
+- PLAYHEAD.
+Shows the current position of the track and is linear with the scroll bar, waveform and video timeline.
 All new adjustments and play functions use the playhead to determine the start position.
 It can be clicked and dragged to any part of the track with a mouse.

 Used to create and insert the Video Overlay(s) into the Video Timeline based on the Playheads position.
 Used to create and insert the Image Overlay(s) into the Video Timeline based on the Playheads position.
 Used to create and insert the Text Overlay(s) into the Video Timeline based on the Playheads position.
 Used to create and insert Lyric Overlay(s)* into the Video Timeline based on a timestamp.